4d/docs/website/translated_docs/es/Concepts/identifiers.md

 APPLY TO SELECTION([Employees];INCREASE SALARIES)
 ```

 **Tip:** It is a good programming technique to adopt the same naming convention as the one used by 4D for built-in methods.
 Use uppercase characters for naming your methods; however if a method is a function, capitalize the first character of its name.
-By doing so, when you reopen a database for maintenance after a few months, you will already know if a method returns a result by simply looking at its name in the Explorer window.
+By doing so, when you reopen a project for maintenance after a few months, you will already know if a method returns a result by simply looking at its name in the Explorer window.

 **Note:** When you call a method, you just type its name.
 However, some 4D built-in commands, such as `ON EVENT CALL`, as well as all the Plug-In commands, expect the name of a method as a string when a method parameter is passed.
-Example:

 Examples:
 ```4d
     //This command expects a method (function) or formula QUERY BY FORMULA([aTable];Special query)